o-messai/Multi-score-SIQA/README.md

 # End-to-end deep multi-score model for No-reference stereoscopic image quality assessment </br>
 ## Multi-score-SIQA </br>

-This is the implementation code for our paper published in ICIP 2022 conference: </br>
+This is the implementation code for our paper published in @ICIP2022 conference: </br>
 "End-to-end deep multi-score model for No-reference stereoscopic image quality assessment"

 ## Online web-application